STANDARDS

 U.S. lawmakers are discussing ways to regulate AI, including possibly creating a government agency to oversee the technology.
 But those ideas are still in the early stages.
 In the meantime, AI is rushing forward—and even its creators aren’t sure exactly what’s next.

-“I think if this technology goes wrong, it can go quite wrong,” Sam Altman, head of OpenAI, told Congress over the summer.
+“I think if this technology goes wrong, it can go quite wrong,” Sam Altman, head of OpenAI, told over the summer.
 “We want to work with the government to prevent that from happening.”

 —additional reporting by Emma Goldberg, Cade Metz, and Kevin Roose of The New York Times